pagopa/pagopa-ecommerce-local/README.md

 There is the `azurite-init` container that automatically creates all queue and, once done, terminate it's execution.

-For recreate queues simply run again the above container.
+To recreate the queues simply run again the above container.

 If env files have been changed build the azurite-init image without cache: